alex-rawlings/baggins/README.md

 ```
 as described in the `pygad` docs.
 Also need to install `ketjugw`, `voronoi-binning-cpp`, `merger-ic-generator` from the  group BitBucket, and add these modules to your `$PYTHONPATH` in the `~/.bashrc` file.
 3. Edit the necessary fields in `./code/cm_functions/env_params.json` that are listed under `user_settings` (for e.g. directory where to save the figures to).
+The fields under `internal_settings` should not be edited by the user directly.

 ## Directory Organisation
 * all code (functions, scripts, classes, etc.) required to perform the